-Also known as 'the Iron Road to the Isles', a journey on the
+Also known as 'the Iron Road to the Isles', a journey on

-rail journey by readers of Wanderlust magazine.
+world's best rail journey by readers of Wanderlust magazine.

 Running from Glasgow's Queen Street station, the train runs